alphabetizedzero/64132-final-project/README.md

 The constraints for the trajectory optimization is by checking if a position collides with any other objects in the world, and would return a 1 if there is no collision, and 0 if there is a collision.
 This is then turned into a constraint where the constraint function value is between [0.9, 1.1] in order to be valid.

+The decision variables that are being solved for are the configuration angles of the robot arm joints along the path.

 Using the Solve function in pyDrake, one can get an optimized path.

 [INSERT VIDEO HERE]